 There are some civic visits and a very active programme of talks and visits organised through the Twin Towns Society.
-Leaflets are available from the information Centre which also has guides to the towns and guides to our town in European lamguages.
+Leaflets are available from the information Centre which also has guides to the towns and guides to our town in several European languages.

-Lucca in Tuscany is another beautiful walled town and the birthplace of Puccini, among others.
-It is also famous for its olive oil.
-It has an extensive printing industry, and therefore a shared interest in paper with Schongau.
+Situated in Tuscany, Lucca is another beautiful walled town and the birthplace of Puccini, among others.
+It is famous for its olive oil and has an extensive printing industry, and therefore a shared interest in paper products with Schongau.